10 Obscure Coral Snake Species

 Source: “IMAG0094” by Emma Floor – CC BY-SA 2.0

-Micrurus averyri looks closest to the painted coral snake (Micrurus corallinus) of southern Brazil, but it also has a jet black head, and a jet black tail interspersed with occasional thin white stripes.
-In some images, its head almost looks like steel.
-In fact, “black-headed coral snake” is another of its names.
+Within South America, this species probably looks closest to the painted coral snake (Micrurus corallinus) of southern Brazil.
+However, Avery’s coral snake also has a jet black head, and a jet black tail interspersed with occasional thin white stripes.
+In some images, its head looks almost like steel.
+In fact, “black-headed coral snake” is another of its common names.

 6 Carib coral snake

-While mild, the neurotoxic effects took over a month to completely heal, with lingering numbness in the thumb.
-This is the only detailed description of a Carib coral snake bite to date.
+While mild, the neurotoxic effects took over a month to completely heal, with lingering numbness in the man’s thumb.
+This is the only detailed description of a Carib coral snake bite to date, but the signs suggest a potentially lethal species which you should never touch.

 7 Capuchin coral snake